I was so excited the day in 1997 when our obstetrician told us we were having twins.

 Those big giant heads help us to do that as we understand that they cannot meet their own needs.

 As we are in relationships where we want our children to grow and become more automonous, how do we provide that support while also enabling them to have some small failures and to be independent in the process?

-As someone who has supervised 20 something staff for many years, I started to hear ‘you are just like my mom!’ several years ago.
+As someone who supervised 20 something staff for 20 years, I started to hear ‘you are just like my mom!’ several years ago.